lilyyanglt/data_structures/notes/non_linear/tree/tree.md

 - Tree is a non-linear data structure
 - it's actually a special kind of graph, but has properties to show when a graph is actually a tree
-- it's a collection of nodes linked together to similate a hierarchy
+- it's a collection of nodes linked together to simulate a hierarchy
 - if a tree has N nodes, then the number of edges it has will always be N - 1.
 Sometimes the nodes might not have data yet like the nodes at the very end.
 - trees can also be referred to as a recrusive data structure